 Perhaps most importantly, the companies finding success and helping keep communities safe through this storm have done so by formulating simple strategies that can be simply executed.
 These companies’ decisions are guided by authentic purpose.
 The programs they’re building prioritize what’s essential and elemental—not necessarily aiming for maximum returns or strategic efficiency.
 The marketing leaders at these companies understand what their organizations are fundamentally about, and what customers and communities care about.
 Guided by purpose, their decisions are made simple.

 These brands have accomplished feats of innovation and impact that have inspired us.
-They’ve shown us how essential purpose is for leading through times of uncertainty.
+They’ve shown us the true value of brand purpose, how essential purpose is for leading through times of uncertainty.

 And beyond that, they’ve laid the groundwork for a future that looks bright.
 They’ve taught us a lesson about purpose; about how it can be a tool for simplifying.
 For silencing the chaos, seeing where you’re headed, and just plain getting there.